Section

 General consent

-Administrative functions associated with a behavioral health
+Administrative functions associated with a behavioral

-any services are provided, general consent must be obtained.
+services are provided, general consent must be obtained.
 General

 a person’s, or if under the age of 18, the person’s